Parhamray/dns-manager/README.md

 # 📖 How to Use
-- Download the batch script from this repository. or just click here for [Download Page](https://github.com/Parhamray/simple-dns-changer/blob/main/Dns%20Changer.bat), then click on the little download icon on the right side.
+- Download the batch script from this repository. or just click here for [Download Page](https://github.com/Parhamray/dns-manager/blob/main/Dns%20Manager.bat), then click on the little download icon on the right side.
 - Run it normally as the script will ask for admin rights regardless.
-(If the file is blocked, you can unblock it in its properties)
+(If the file is blocked by windows, you can unblock it in the properties of the file)
 - Choose from the menu options presented

 # Important Notes